 A great way to get a feeling for a medical school is to pay them a visit.
-Open days are the best time to visit – but if you are travelling from overseas and can’t make the open days, you may well still be able to visit.
-Just remember to get in touch with the schools you are interested in before you apply to arrange a time for someone to meet with you and check your eligibility to avoid a wasted trip.
+Open days are the best time to visit.
+If you are travelling from overseas and can’t make the open days, you may still be able to visit.
+Just get in touch with the schools you are interested in before you apply to arrange a time for someone to meet with you.
+Remember to check your eligibility beforehand to avoid a wasted trip.

 3. Consider Studying Abroad

 Unlike in the US, Canada and Australia, the majority of medical students in the UK are recent high school graduates.